debruine/webmorphR/pkgdown/index.md

 ### Mask and crop

 Next, mask the images with rainbow colours and crop them.
+Making them more distinctive has exaggerated differences in position on the image, so align the eyes to the average position first.

 ```r